googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 PaintGlyph tables are not required to be the same as that of the base glyph and are ignored.

-The bounding box of the base glyph is used as the bounding box of the color glyph.
+The bounding box of the base-glyph contours is used as the bounding box of the color glyph.
 A &#39;glyf&#39; entry with two points at diagonal extrema is sufficient to define the bounding box.

 NOTE: The bounding box of the base glyph can be used to allocate a drawing surface without needing to traverse the graph of the color glyph definition.